balachandana/docs/local.md

 You will need both Web.config from solution directory and Views folder.

-> "The name 'ViewBag' does not exist in the current context"
+> The name 'ViewBag' does not exist in the current context

 This error occurs for missing web.config from Views folder.